tgnemecek/locamex/readme.md

 ## Changelog:

+### Version 1.2.5

+-Database:
+  -All tables are now alphabetically sorted by default using the description field as reference;
+  -ContractsTable is the exception, being sorted in reverse order using the id field;

 ### Version 1.2.2

+-RegisterContainers:
--RegisterContainers: layout now uses a table with a scroll and all modules now appear.
+  -Layout now uses a table with a scroll and all modules now appear;
+  -Fixed error that required modular containers to have a Serial;
 -MongoDB: replaced old ids with new ObjectID generated strings;

 ### Version 1.2.1